30 Tips To Attract A Gym Bunny!

 - Watch out in case she drops anything on the ground so you can retrieve it for her.

-- Train cardio close (but not next to) the machine beside her.
+- Train cardio close to her but not on the machine directly beside her.

 - Buy her a post-workout smoothie (But be incognito about it.
 Let her wonder who her secret admirer is)